 - Swearing is common.
 Don’t be taken back; this is their norm.

-- Hugging, touching, or simply being physical with others in public is seen as inappropriate in Ireland.
+- Hugging, touching, or being physical with others in public is inappropriate in Ireland.
 Avoid using PDA and respect people’s personal space in Ireland.

 - When we travel to Ireland, we stay almost exclusively at Bed and Breakfasts.
 There is something special about them when in Ireland in general.
 The hosts’ warmth, these incredible breakfasts, and getting to know more of the locals seem to bring these people closer to you.
 It makes the experience more authentic.
 We highly encourage it.

-- Want to tackle your fear of heights by crossing the Carrick-a-Rede Rope Bridge, which spans two 90 foot cliff faces with crashing waves below.
+- Want to tackle your fear of heights?
+Cross the Carrick-a-Rede Rope Bridge, which spans two 90 foot cliff faces with crashing waves below.

 - The Ulster Fry is one of the best-known dishes in Northern Ireland.
-While it is full of ingredients that will put healthy eaters in terror, it is delicious: bacon, egg, soda bread, sausage, potato bread, mushrooms, fried tomato, baked beans, and pudding.
+While it contains ingredients that will put healthy eaters in terror, it is delicious: bacon, egg, soda bread, sausage, potato bread, mushrooms, fried tomato, baked beans, and pudding.